Featured Presentation Overview

 Revisiting the Biblical Debate About Same Sex Relationships:

-A Careful Examination of How the Traditional View Fails Biblical, Academic and Pastoral Scrutiny—and Why It Matters
+A Careful Examination of How the Traditional View Fails Biblical, Academic and Pastoral Scrutiny

 by Alex Haiken

-Few issues in the church today are as consequential—or as confidently settled—as the question of what the Bible says about homosexuality and same-sex relationships.
+Few issues in the church today are as consequential—or as widely assumed to be settled—as the question of what the Bible says about homosexuality and same-sex relationships.

 A one-hour Zoom presentation with accompanying slides, followed by Q&A